CamHuse/PHYS-15CL-Project/README.md

 The stepper motor drives the cart along the rail.
 We control the motor by continuously sending a PWM signal to specify its desired speed.
 It is connected to the cart through a pulley system and powered by a 24V DC supply, with control signals provided by the Arduino.

+#### ADD PHOTO OF STEPPER MOTOR

 ---

+## Swing-Up Phase
+The swing-up logic aims to align the pendulum upright relative to its zero point, directly downward.
+When the pendulum is to the right of the zero point (positive angle), the system directs the cart right, applying torque to increase the pendulum's kinetic energy.
+Conversely, when the pendulum is to the left of the zero point (negative angle), the system directs the cart left.
+This repeated motion helps the pendulum swing back and forth, gradually reaching a vertical position while keeping the cart within the rail's limits.
+Below is a plot of the pendulum's angle over time during the swing-up phase.

+#### ADD SWING UP PLOT

+--

 Feel free to explore the repository and refer to the provided documentation for more details on each part of the project.